compstorylab/storywrangling/README.rst

 The handle and hashtag filters are not strictly valid Twitter handle or hashtags, but rather handle- and hashtag-like.

+Ranks and frequencies are not adjusted to account for the filtered Zipf distributions.
+I.e., rank and frequency columns are calculated off of the original data.
+Setting ``max_rank`` will yield somewhat arbitrary results; use ``top_n`` to select ngrams in the top N of the filtered results.

 ========================            ========================================================================================================